1. Broccoli Facts

 Whilst broccoli does not have any Vitamin D, it is an excellent source of Vitamin K and Vitamin A. Research indicates that when Vitamin D supplements are required to offset a deficiency, sufficient sources of Vitamin K and Vitamin A together (in broccoli), can keep the Vitamin D metabolism in proper balance.

-Rich source of folate and vitamin B6 - DETOXIFICATION
+Rich source of folate and vitamin B6 - ANTI-CANCER BENEFITS

-Significant amounts of the lutein and zeaxanthin carotenonids. - DIGESTIVE SYSTEM
+Significant amounts of the lutein and zeaxanthin carotenoids. - FIGHTS CHRONIC INFLAMMATION

-Rich source of vitamin C - VITAMIN D METABOLISM BALANCE
+Rich source of vitamin C - MACULAR DEGENERATION HEALTH

 High concentration of antioxidants